howsoai/howso-docs/_sources/getting_started/client_configuration.rst.txt

 How to Create a Configuration File
 ----------------------------------

-The configuration file is simple a text file with the name ``howso.yml`` and is located in one of these places:
+The configuration file is a simple YAML text file with the name ``howso.yml`` and is located in one of these places:

 1. At any valid file path that is stored in an environment variable: ``HOWSO_CONFIG``,
 2. Within your current working directory,